comp426-2022-fall/a99-group00/README.md

 ## Summary

 COMP426 final project template boilerplate.

 All your code and documentation goes here.
-Change this text to be a brief description of your final project.

 Put the name of your project in the header above.
 You will change everything below to be the main technical documentation, as outlined below.